Slavery in Australia

 Slavery in Australia has existed in various forms from colonisation in 1788 to the present day.
 British settlement relied heavily on convicts, sent to Australia as punishment for crimes and forced into labour and often leased to private individuals.
-Many Aboriginal and Torres Strait Islander people were also forced into various forms of slavery and unfree labour from colonisation.
-Some Indigenous Australians were slaves until the 1970s.
+Many Aboriginal Australians and Torres Strait Islanders were also forced into various forms of slavery and unfree labour from colonisation.
+Some Indigenous Australians were unfree labourers until the 1970s.

 Pacific Islanders (mostly Melanesians) were kidnapped or coerced to come to Australia and work, in a practice known as blackbirding.
 Labourers were also imported from India and China, and employed in various degrees of unfree labour.
 Legal protections varied and were sometimes not enforced, particularly with workers who were effectively forced to work for their employers and would often go unpaid.

 Australia was held to the Slave Trade Act 1807 as well as the Slavery Abolition Act 1833, which abolished slavery in the British Empire.

 Types of slavery

 Convicts

-Many of the convicts transported to the Australian penal colonies were treated like slave labour.
+Many of the convicts transported to the Australian penal colonies were treated similarly to slave labour.
 William Hill, an officer aboard the Second Fleet, wrote that "the slave traffic is merciful compared with what I have seen in this fleet [...] the more they can withhold from the unhappy wretches, the more provisions they have to dispose of at a foreign market, and the earlier in the voyage they die, the longer they can draw the deceased's allowance to themselves".
 Once the convicts arrived in Australia they were subjected to the system of "assigned service", whereby they were leased out to private citizens and placed entirely under their control, often forced to work in chain gangs.
 The unwillingness of wealthy landowners to give up this cheap source of labour was a key factor in why penal transportation persisted for so long, especially in Van Diemen's Land where "assigned service" continued to be widespread until the 1850s.